InscryptionModding/InscryptionAPI/index.md

 ### Dynamic Activation Costs
 Using ExtendedActivatedAbilityBehaviour, you can change the cost of an activated ability during battle.

-By overriding OnActivateBonesCostMod, OnActivateEnergyCostMod, or OnActivateHealthCostMod, you can make the ability's activation cost increase after it has been activated.
+By overriding OnActivateBonesCostMod, OnActivateEnergyCostMod, OnActivateBloodCostMod, or OnActivateHealthCostMod, you can make the ability's activation cost increase after it has been activated.
 ```c#
 public class ActivateRepulsive : ExtendedActivatedAbilityBehaviour
 {